thinkst/drivewatch/README.rst

 A new project will need to be created at https://console.cloud.google.com and the relevant APIs enabled.
 In this case the enabled applications are the "Admin SDK" and the "Apps Activity API".

-Once the project has been created a new OAuth 2.0 Client ID will need to be created. this may be done under the Credentials tab of the newly created project.
-Once this has been done you'll need to keep the Client ID handy. **Note:** You'll also want to download the client_secret.json file here and make sure it's called "client_secret.json".
+Once the project has been created a new OAuth 2.0 Client ID will need to be created.
+This may be done under the Credentials tab of the newly created project.
+Keep the Client ID handy. **Note:** You'll also want to download the client_secret.json file here and make sure it's called "client_secret.json".
+You can replace the "client_secret.json" in the Drivewatch folder with this.

-Now log into the admin homepage (Google Admin - Google Accounts) and navigate to Security Settings and when here head to Advanced.
+Now log into the admin homepage (Google Admin - Google Accounts) and navigate to Security Settings and then head to Advanced.
 Under advanced you will see a
 Authentication section, click Manage API client access.
 This will bring up a new page.
 This is were that OAuth Client ID will come in handy.
 Create a new access rule using the Client ID in the Client Name field and the following for the Scopes field: 	https://www.googleapis.com/auth/admin.reports.audit.readonly.
 This will give the OAuth user access to the Reports API.

-All that's needed now is to run the tool and login via OAuth. **Note:** Make sure you are logged into the Admin account in your browser as this is required for OAuth auth step to work correctly.
+All that's needed now is to run the tool and login via OAuth. **Note:** Make sure you are logged into the Admin account in your browser as this is required for the OAuth auth step to work correctly.

 Alert Types
 ----------